 However, the decision depends on the iPhone model, the current battery health, and whether the device has other issues that could increase the repair cost.

-When Battery Replacement Is Worth the Cost?
+When Is Battery Replacement Worth the Cost?

 When Replacement Is NOT Cost-Effective?